 What Happened When I Used My Phone on the Mean Streets of Kiev

-W e entered Besarabsky Market.
-Located in downtown Kiev, built almost a century ago, Besarabsky has a position at one end of Khreshchatyk – perhaps the main street of Kiev, and one of the most expensive shopping streets in Europe.
-However, the impression within Bersarabsy – an airy, high-vaulted space with the filtered dusty light one would expect in a century-old and non-gentrified city market – remains working-class.
-Surrounded by seasonal fruit, vegetables, cheeses, meats, and brik-a-brak, Bersarabsky is great for just hanging out, wandering around, and absorbing the colourful and crowded innards of downtown Kiev.
+L ocated in downtown Kiev, built almost a century ago, Besarabsky Market has a position at one end of Khreshchatyk street – perhaps the main street of Kiev, and one of the most expensive shopping streets in Europe.
+However, the impression within Bersarabsy – an airy, high-vaulted space with the filtered dusty light one would expect in a century-old and non-gentrified city market – remains somewhat working-class.
+Surrounded by seasonal fruit, vegetables, cheeses, meats, and brik-a-brak, Bersarabsky is great starter-spot for absorbing the colourful innards of downtown Kiev.

 It’s all pretty typical Eastern European stuff – scarfed Babushka’s, old men with handsome hats, the occasional drunkard, plenty of character filled faces, and a slightly lost-in-time feeling.
-Unusually, there seemed to be an inordinate amount of effortlessly chic younger ladies and gents filing in and out through the stalls.
+There’s also an inordinate amount of effortlessly-chic younger ladies and gents filing in-and-out.
 And, I’m certainly not one for click-bait, but what happened next, surprised me.

 Moving through the stalls, towards the back of Besarabsky, I came across an architecturally faux-industrial and minimalist space.
 Bar stools surrounded an open prep-area, as chefs and bartenders sorted out the patrons.
 I sat down, without even thinking, drawn in by juxtaposition.
 Quickly, I was handed a menu – by a friendly, and yet somewhat aloof staff member.